abhinavsingh/proxy.py/README.md

   abstract class. `TcpServer` accepts `TcpClientConnection`. `MultiCoreRequestDispatcher` ensures full utilization of available CPU cores, for which it dispatches accepted `TcpClientConnection` to `Worker` processes in a round-robin fashion.

+## Pull Request

+Every pull request goes through set of tests which must pass:

+- `mypy`: Run `make lint` locally for compliance check.
+  Fix all warnings and errors before sending out a PR.

+- `coverage`: Run `make coverage` for coverage report.
+  Its ideal to add tests for any critical change.
+Depending upon the change, it's ok if test coverage falls by `<0.5%`.

+- `formatting`: Run `make autopep8` locally to format the code in-place.
+  `autopep8` is run with `--aggresive` flag.
+Sometimes it _may_ result in weird formatting.

 Flags
 =====